| International

 |

-of the Commission on Science and Technology for Development (CSTD).
-It
+is an initiative of the Commission on Science and Technology for

-is developed and maintained by the Technology for Development Section,
+Development (CSTD).
+It is developed and maintained by the Technology

-(UNCTAD).
-The STDev is designed as a gateway
+The STDev is designed as a gateway to

-to information on science and technology within the United Nations system
+information on science and technology within the United Nations

 |